Statistical properties of dynamics. Introduction to the functional analytic approach: Expanding maps: regularizing action of the transfer operator and existence of a regular invariant measure

 A main tool to implement this idea is the so called Lasota Yorke inequality ( \cite{LY}) \footnote{ In the probabilistic context, this kind of estimations are often called as Doeblin Fortet inequalities.}, let us see what it is about: we consider the operator $L$ restricted to some normed vector space \ of signed Borel measures $(B_{s},||~||_{s})$ (often a Banach space) and we consider another space $B_{w}\supset B_{s}$ equipped with a weaker norm $||~||_{w}$ such that $||L^{n}||_{B_{w}\rightarrow B_{w}}\leq M$ is uniformly bounded (as it is for the $L^{1}$ norm, see Remark \ref{weakcontr}).
 In this context, if the two spaces are well chosen it is possible in many interesting cases to prove that there are $A\geq 0,0\leq \lambda <1$ such that for each $n$

-This means that the iterates $L^{n}g$ have bounded strong norm $||~||_{s}$ and then by suitable compactness arguments\footnote{ We will see this in the next paragraphs.} this inequality may show the existence of an invariant measure in $B_{s}$.
+This means that the iterates $L^{n}g$ have bounded strong norm $||~||_{s}$ and then by suitable compactness arguments which will be shown in the next paragraphs this inequality may show the existence of an invariant measure in $B_{s}$.
 Similar inequalities can be proved in many systems, and they are a main tool for the study of statistical properties of dynamical systems.

-Now let us see how the above inequality can be obtained in our case.
+Now let us see how the above inequality can be obtained in the case of expading maps, were $W^{1,1}$ and $L^{1}$ are considered as strong and weak space.
 Let us consider a nonsingular transformation and see its action on densities.
 In the case of expanding maps we are considering we have an explicit formula for the transfer operator\footnote{ To prove the formula consider a small neighborhood $B(x,\epsilon )$ of $x$ and check the amount of measure which is sent there by $L$.
 The value of the density $Lf(x)$ will a.e. be the value of the limit $\lim_{\epsilon \rightarrow 0}\frac{\mu (T^{-1}(B(x,\epsilon )))}{2\epsilon }$ (or see \cite {gora} pag.
 85 ).}: